xipcraft/punerb.org/README.md

 1. Assuming you're starting from a git-committed state.
 If not, commit or stash your code just before you start on the feature.
 * Create and checkout to a branch appropriately named, for example `git checkout -b super_sexy_feature`.
 * Code, commit and push to that branch.
-You can use `git push origin super_sax_feature` to keep things in sync with GitHub online.
+You can use `git push origin super_sexy_feature` to keep things in sync with GitHub online.
-* Once you are happy with the feature, (and all the tests pass) submit a Pull Request.
+* Once you are happy with the feature, (and all the tests pass) submit a [new Pull Request](https://github.com/xipcraft/punerb.org/pulls) to the [punerb.org repo on GitHub](https://github.com/xipcraft/punerb.org).

 **Why bother?:** This process helps keep the demons out of the code.
 Get with it!